stubbscroll/TCR/README.md

 Do not use these routines on TopCoder!
 (Cannot use other people's code at that site.)

-Also, this is my personal code snippet collection and there will never be other committers but myself.
+Also, since this is my personal code snippet collection, there will never be other committers than myself.
 I'll happily take suggestions, though.

 subdirectories: